Fodor's Expert Review The Morning Star

-Halfway down a narrow lane is the 19th-century Morning Star, one of the city's most historic pubs, first built as a coaching stop for the Belfast to Dublin post.
+Halfway down a narrow lane is the 19th-century Morning Star, one of the city's most historic pubs, first built as a coaching stop for the Belfast-to-Dublin post.
 There's a traditional bar downstairs and a cozy velvet and wood-panel restaurant upstairs.
 On the menu you might find venison and game in winter, lamb in spring, and grilled haddock with dark rum or roast Antrim pork in summer.
-Also notable is the steak menu; you'd be hard-pressed to find a larger assortment of aged-beef cuts.
-And they are enormous: sizzling steaks, some up to 64 ounces, arrive at the table in red-hot cast-iron skillets and are served with a flourish by the friendly staff.
-There's also a great value buffet at which you select from chicken, seafood, and pork.
-This place tends to the pangs of visitors, on Sundays enticing Australians with a Jolly pie and a pint for £6, and providing BBQ sauce daily to keep the Americans happy.
+Also notable is the steak menu; you'd be hard-pressed to find a larger assortment of aged-beef cuts, and they are enormous: sizzling steaks, some up to 64 ounces, arrive at the table in red-hot cast-iron skillets and are served with a flourish by the friendly staff.

 Belfast, BT1 4DT, Northern Ireland